robotology/gz-sim-yarp-plugins/tutorial/imu/README.md

-# Run IMU in Gazebo Garden
+# Run IMU Plugin in Gazebo Garden

 ## Run model in Gazebo Garden with YARP integration